Tvkoushik/Kachow/README.md

-# Hi there, I'm Koushik Thota! 👋
+# Hi there, I'm Koushik! 👋

 Welcome to my GitHub profile!
 I'm a seasoned Data Engineer specialized in designing, developing, and optimizing scalable batch & streaming data pipelines.
 With a knack for Data Warehousing and ETL frameworks, I'm here to turn data into actionable insights.